Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **METEOR-M**

-- Two Meteor-M satellites broadcast in L-band: Meteor M2-2 and Meteor M2-3
+- 3 satellites currently broadcast in L-band: Meteor M2-2, Meteor M2-3, and Meteor M2-4
 - Both of these have a [**Meteor HRPT**](https://www.sigidwiki.com/wiki/METEOR-M_High_Resolution_Picture_Transmission_(HRPT)) broadcast containing 6 MSU-MR channels in addition to 30 MTVZA channels.
 - The broadcast, much like POES HRPT, has a very strong carrier wave making it very easy to track.

 <break>

 > You might notice that Meteor M2-2 is here even though it doesn't broadcast LRPT in the VHF band.
-This is because of a micrometeor strike causing a leak of thermal transfer gas, leaviing LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
+This is because of a micrometeor strike causing a leak of thermal transfer gas, leaving LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
 HRPT has recovered, and has been working without any issues since.
 The satellite orbits a bit later than the rest, making you able to receive some HRPT at noon, unlike APT & LRPT which only have early morning and late evening passes.

 ---
 **MetOp**